COVID-19 risks

 (Stop) https://www.ezairyu.mofa.go.jp/tabireg/simple/delete

-*If you have submitted a "Notification of Residence" via the electronic notification system (ORR Net) and have returned to your home country or moved outside the jurisdiction of the Consulate-General of Japan, please submit a Notification of Return to Your Home Country or Move Out at the following URL.
+*If you have submitted a "Notification of Residence" via the electronic notification system (ORR Net) and have returned to your home country or moved outside the jurisdiction of the Consulate-General of Japan, please submit a Notification of Return to Home or Moving Out at the following URL.

 https://www.ezairyu.mofa.go.jp/RRnet/residencereport/login